Rose Water Poet

 the world is full of courage, when you write to me (After Agha Shahid Ali: "the world is full of paper, write to me")

-Amal is also an educator and arts organizer with a long history of a community embedded practice.
 Amongst other creative projects, they co-founded Breaking the Fast, an annual, inter-disciplinary arts showcase that ran for several years, featuring gender marginalized and queer Muslim artists.

 Amal co-created Tomorrow Is Ours, one of the first creative writing workshop series on BIPOC futurisms in the city.
-They co-developed and facilitated the annual program for Telling It Bent, a drop in writing series for queer and trans youth in collaboration with frank theatre.
+They developed and facilitated the annual program for Telling It Bent, a drop in writing series for queer and trans youth in collaboration with frank theatre.
 They were also a long-term teaching artist with Reframing Relations, a program of the Community Arts Council of Vancouver.
 Reframing Relations pairs Indigenous and settler artists together to facilitate arts based workshops on decolonization and reconciliation in schools, community centres and other spaces.

 In 2019, they completed a collaborative year-long, multi-disciplinary arts residency with Carnegie Community Centre.
 Amongst other things, they co-wrote and directed a collaborative play about gentrification and decolonial futures with DTES community members for the Heart of the City Festival.
 The play received a standing ovation with many requests to mount it again in the future.